 How to open leveraged long & short positions on BitMEX?

 You can set your leverage using the slider on the trading page.
 As I am using 3x leverage in the example below, my initial margin (cost) will be 0.0018 XBT.

-If you think Bitcoin will rise, you need to go long, otherwise you should open short positions.
+If you think Bitcoin will rise, you need to go long, otherwise you can open short positions.
 Short positions allow traders to make money while coins decrease in value.

-After clicking on the buy / long or short / sell buttons, check out the values such as liquidation price, leverage, etc. before confirming your order.
+After clicking on the buy/long or short/sell button, make sure to check out the values such as liquidation price and leverage before confirming your order.

-As I opened a long position, if things don’t go as I expect and BTC will decrease, my position will be liquidated when BTC hits 6721 USD.
+As I’ve opened a long position, if things don’t go as I expect and BTC price will fall, my position will be liquidated when BTC hits 6721 USD.

-You can close your position by clicking on ”market” or entering a limit price and clicking on ”close”.
+You can close your position by clicking ”market” or entering a limit price and clicking ”close”.